 Worship as Formation

 All worship forms us.
 The words we pray week after week sink into our hearts and become part of our being.
-The Episcopal Book of Common Prayer is the source of much of our faith formation.
+The Episcopal Book of Common Prayer is our common document of faith and the source of much of our faith formation.
 And since, as St. Augustine tells us, “He who sings, prays twice,” our Hymnal forms us as well.
 The words we sing enter our memory with the tune and are available in times of joy and sorrow.

-Knowing that it is sometimes difficult for small ones to sit through a long service, we have provided ways to accomodate young families during the Liturgy.
+Knowing that it is sometimes difficult for small ones to sit through a long service, we have provided ways to sooth and inform them during the service.